-Applicant - An owner-occupant(s) of a property and applied for mitigation retrofits assistance.
+Applicant - An owner-occupant(s) of a property and has been invited to apply for housing assistance.

 Area Median Income (AMI) - Calculated annual limits based on HUD-estimated median household income with adjustments based on household size used for demonstrating low-to moderate income beneficiaries in the Programs.